MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-02-16-ibm-mobilefirst-platform-foundation-responds-to-google-play-store-announcement-of-blocking-apps-using-vulnerable-cordova-versions.md

 ---
 > [UPDATE Apr.
 21, 2016] Google confirms that it has deployed the MobileFirst Build ID solution to detect MobileFirst applications on the Play Store.

-All MobileFirst applications need to apply the iFixes listed in the Mar.
+All MobileFirst applications **MUST** apply the iFixes listed in the Mar.
 16, 2016 update below or later iFixes.
 Applications built with these iFixes applied will not get flagged.

 <hr/>